Learn How to Dehydrate Frozen Vegetables: A Complete Guide

 To what end can I add dried vegetables?

 Soups, stews, casseroles, and other dishes benefit greatly from the addition of dehydrated vegetables.
 They work wonderfully as a base for vegetable powder, which can be added to many different dishes.
+For best practices in storing dehydrated vegetables, use airtight containers like jars or a FoodSaver for vacuum sealing, and consider short-term storage in Ziploc bags and long-term storage with oxygen absorbers to maintain their quality and nutritional value.

 How long will vegetables that have been dehydrated last?